WAnoukh/WAnoukh.github.io/docs/collections/_projects/shadertoy.md

 ### Basic Rendering

-My first goal was to render basic shape accounting for lights and shadows.
+My first goal was to render basic shapes accounting for lights and shadows.

 You can watch it interactively [__here__](https://www.shadertoy.com/view/csV3zR) on Shadertoy.